Thyroid Nodules – Symtpoms, Diagnosis & Treatment | SingHealth

 Fine needle aspiration biopsy (FNAB) is a minor procedure performed in the clinic or as a day surgery procedure, where a fine needle is inserted into the nodule under ultrasound guidance to obtain cells for further analysis in the laboratory to determine if the nodule is cancerous or non-cancerous.

-In addition to FNAB and thyroid function tests, other diagnostic tests may be performed to further evaluate thyroid nodules:
+In addition to FNAB and thyroid function tests, other diagnostic tests may be performed to further evaluate thyroid nodules, such as a thyroid uptake scan.

 Thyroid Nodules - Treatments